-Whether your area is experiencing sub-zero temperatures, feet of snow and ice, or other weather-related emergencies, it’s important that you are staying connected to your church during these storms.
+Whether your area is experiencing a hurricane, sub-zero temperatures, feet of snow and ice, or other weather-related emergencies, it’s important that you are staying connected to your church during these storms.
 Not only are your members looking for information regarding service and event cancellations or modifications, but they also may be looking for assistance and support.

 So, what is the best way to ensure that your congregation receives your messages?
 How can you alert people from every demographic in your church?
 And, what can you do to make sure they are getting the encouragement, support, and assistance they need?